0x7FFFFFFFFFFFFFFF/sql-docs/azure-sql/database/transparent-data-encryption-byok-overview.md

 There are several scenarios when customers might want to choose Managed Hardware Security Modules (HSM) solution over AKV:

-- Manual connection requirement to the secondary vault (a URL is exposed).
+- Manual connection requirement to the secondary vault.

 - Read access requirement to the vault even if a failure occurs.